19 May 2021

 Whilst you are there

 Be aware of your personal safety and always follow your deploying organisation’s destination specific security recommendations.
 You should contact your healthcare provider urgently for medical attention if you become unwell.

 To reduce the risk of COVID-19 infection, follow the guidance on prevention measures from Public Health England, even if fully vaccinated, which include:

 - social distancing (including reducing time spent in crowded areas and close contact with anyone with flu-like symptoms, or who appears unwell where possible).

 To reduce the risk of passing coronavirus to others, if you develop respiratory symptoms you should:

 Cover your nose and mouth when coughing and sneezing with a tissue or flexed elbow.

-- Use paper tissues only once and dispose of them carefully, then clean hands with soap and water or alcohol based disinfectant gel.
+- Use paper tissues only once and dispose of them carefully, then clean your hands with soap and water or alcohol based disinfectant gel.

 - Clean and disinfect frequently touched objects and surfaces in the home and work environment.